 Deep Dive: What are Smart Limits?

-Using the Expensify card, you can use Smart Limits to control how much each unaccounted spend cardholder can incur at a time.
+Using the Expensify card, you can use Smart Limits to control how much unaccounted spend a cardholder can incur at a time.

 Setting a $1,000 Smart Limit will mean that a card can have up to $1,000 of unreported, Open or Processing expenses at a time.
 Setting a $0 Smart Limit on a card will mean that the card can’t be used.

 Unlike traditional, static spend limits, you can use Smart Limit to allow flexible limits.
-When you set, for example, a limit of $8,000 of unapproved expenses for a card, that will allow the cardholder to have up to $8,000 of unapproved (unsubmitted or Processing) card expenses at a time.
+When you set, for example, a Smart Limit of $8,000 for a cardholder, that will allow them to have up to $8,000 of unapproved (unsubmitted or Processing) card expenses at a time.
 If they try to spend more than this limit, their Expensify card will decline the transaction.

-You can also make sure that the cardholder can continue to spend by remembering to approve their card expenses!
+You can also make sure that the cardholder can continue to spend by approving their card expenses!
 This will free up more of their limit, and they will be able to continue to use their card.

-Smart Limit are best used alongside Scheduled Submit at the Group Policy level (which will make sure to aggregate card spend onto reports, and submit those reports periodically), and setting your approval workflow appropriately (by disabling Manual Approvals so that you’re focussing your approval time on expenses with broken rules).
+Smart Limits are best used alongside Scheduled Submit at the Group Policy level (which will make sure to aggregate card spend onto reports, and submit those reports periodically), and setting your approval workflow appropriately (by setting a high manual threshold for Concierge Report Approval so that you’re focussing your approval time on expenses with broken rules).

 Let’s get into the weeds of this with a specific example.
 A new employee starts with Expensify, and their default Smart Limit is set through their Domain Group at $10,000.
 As part of their first weeks in Expensify, they are visiting our offices in San Francisco and Portland.
 They buy their flights and book their hotel, for a total cost of $6,500.
 They also buy their laptop - that’s how they’re going to get stuff done!
 So in total, they spend $8,500.